MakerSCAD/makerscad-docs/source/getting_started.rst

 .. _opening:

-Opening ScratchyCAD
+Opening MakersCAD
 =============================

-First go ahead and visit `ScratchyCAD <http://scratchycad.com/>`_ remember this is an early Alpha testing version expect the following things to happen:
+First go ahead and visit `MakersCAD <http://MakersCAD.com/>`_ remember this is an early Alpha testing version expect the following things to happen:

 * Things might break.
 * Current version might lose compatibility with future versions.
 * Chrome and Chrominium web browsers are supported for now.
-* ScratchyCAD and its documentation are under heavy development things will change!
+* MakersCAD and its documentation are under heavy development things will change!

 If you find any bugs and want to help us out send us an email at::

-  info@scratchycad.com
+  info@MakersCAD.com

 .. _interface:

-The ScratchyCAD interface
+The MakersCAD interface
 =============================

 .. figure:: /_static/images/gettingstarted/ui.png

-    The ScratchyCAD UI
+    The MakersCAD UI

 First, we have the main toolbar